Easy Art journal Ideas To Fill Your Pages With

 Summer has an abundance of beautiful scene’s that you can paint or color.
 The rolling hills and beautiful magenta flowers in this scene are easy enough for a beginner to tackle.
-It’s a Simple and Easy SPread
+It’s a Simple and Easy Spread.
+Summer Landscape scene

 And now its your turn…

 I hope you enjoyed the list of art journal ideas- and are inspired by some or all of these brilliant ideas and creations.